El Salvador has 5 national archaeological

 (San Miguel Department) is a very extensive site with a long occupation,

 stretching from about 500 BC to AD 900.
-Its apogee was in the Late
+Its pogee was in the Late

 Classic as one of the two known regional centers of the Shila and